Michigan Homeschool Laws

 - As a non-public school – the non-public school option in Michigan has significantly more requirements associated with it.
 Subjects can only be taught by a certified teacher (or claim a religious exemption to this requirement) and must be comparable to the curriculum taught in the local district for your child’s age and grade level.
 If the Superintendent of Public Instruction’s office requests it, you must be willing to provide information regarding “enrollment of pupils, courses of studies and the qualifications of teachers.”

 - As a home education program – teaching your child under a home education program does not require any type of reporting to a school official.
 You also do not need to go through an enrollment process; you simply begin homeschooling when you feel that you are ready to do so.
 However, you must include instruction in the subjects of Reading, Spelling, Mathematics, Science, History, Civics, Literature, Writing and English Grammar.

-Full details and additional links relating to the home education laws for Michigan can be found at A2ZHomeschooling.com.
+More information relating to the home education rules for Michigan can be found at A2ZHomeschooling.com.

 Access to School Services as a Homeschooler

 By law, homeschoolers in Michigan have access to certain services provided by the public school system, even while they are not enrolled in those schools.
 For example, homeschoolers may participate in yearly state testing at their local school for no cost.
 Some local school boards in the state also allow homeschoolers to participate in athletics, but you must contact the school board in the area where you reside to confirm availability.
 Extracurricular activities such as band, physical education, and drivers ed may also be available to homeschoolers in specific regions, if approved by the local school board.
 (Note: If using the non-public school option, homeschoolers are also eligible for special education services from their local school system.)